esper-io/console_docs/docs/devices-groups/group-apps.md

-###  Set App State on the Device Group From the Console
+###  Set Application State on the Device Group From the Console

-The App State section enables you to show, hide or disable in-ROM apps (also referred to as Preloaded apps) on all the devices in the group.
+The Application State section enables you to show, hide or disable in-ROM applications (also referred to as Preloaded applications) on all the devices in the group.